toyokazu/fluent-plugin-mqtt-io/README.md

 - bind: IP address of MQTT broker
 - port: Port number of MQTT broker
+- format (mandatory): Input parser can be chosen, e.g. json, xml
+  - in order to use xml format, you need to install [fluent-plugin-xml-parser](https://github.com/toyokazu/fluent-plugin-xml-parser).
+  - default time_key field for json format is 'time'
 - topic: Topic name to be subscribed
 - username: User name for authentication
 - password: Password for authentication